Tony-Lowe/RotationDrag/README.md

 ## Installation

 It is recommended to run our code on a Nvidia GPU with a linux system.
 We have not yet tested on other configurations.
 Currently, it requires around 14 GB GPU memory to run our method.
-We will continue to optimize memory efficiency

 To install the required libraries, simply run the following command: